syrop/syrop.github.io/_posts/2019-04-27-refreshing-your-data.markdown

 {% endhighlight %}

 The above `ListenableWorker` uses `Dispatchers.IO` to runs the work.
 It refreshes the list of communities in the way already described above.
-From the generated list it takes the dummy items (deleted communities), and for each one of them creates a system message informing the user that the community they have been watching has been deleted.
+From the generated list it takes the dummy items (deleted communities), and for each one of them creates a system message informing the user that the community they had been watching was deleted.
 The system messsages are stored in a separate repository, beyond the scope of the present article.

 ## Scheduling the work